OLA insurgency

-The OLA insurgency is an armed conflict between the Oromo Liberation Army (OLA), which split from the Oromo Liberation Front (OLF) in 2018, and the Ethiopian National Defense Force (ENDF), continuing in the context of the long-term Oromo conflict, typically dated to have started with the formation of the Oromo Liberation Front in 1973.
+The OLA insurgency is an armed insurgency between the Oromo Liberation Army (OLA), which split from the Oromo Liberation Front (OLF) in 2018, and the Ethiopian government, continuing in the context of the long-term Oromo conflict, typically dated to have started with the formation of the Oromo Liberation Front in 1973.

+The insurgency has gained strength in recent years, though it is not sufficiently armed or organized enough to pose a serious threat to the government.

 Background

-The Oromo conflict dates back to at least the formation of the Oromo Liberation Front in 1973, evolving from the Bale Revolt that started in the 1960s in response to perceived injustices by the groups in power against Oromo people.
+The Oromo conflict traces its roots to the formation of the Oromo Liberation Front (OLF) in 1973, which emerged in the aftermath of the Bale Revolt of the 1960s a movement sparked by perceived injustices and marginalization of the Oromo people by ruling authorities and the Oromo people.

 In August 2018, the OLF made peace settlements with the Ethiopian government, along with several other groups, including the Ogaden National Liberation Front and Ginbot 7.
 The OLF leadership agreed to disarm its soldiers within 15 days of their arrival in Addis Ababa.
 According to then-OLF leader Ibsa Negewo, the OLF claimed to have 1,305 soldiers in Eritrea and 4,000 in West and South Oromia.
 The men stationed in Eritrea agreed to disarm but most of those in Oromia refused to do so despite their leaders’ wishes.
-One leader, Kumsa Diriba, also known as "Jaal Maro", failed to reach a deal with the government and after a falling out with the OLF, he split away from the OLF and formed OLF–Shene, also known as the Oromo Liberation Army (OLA).
+One leader, Kumsa Diriba, also known by his nom de guerre as "Jaal Maro", failed to reach a deal with the government and after a falling out with the OLF, he split away from the OLF and formed OLF–Shene, also known as the Oromo Liberation Army (OLA).
 Security forces promised to crush the group within two weeks but haven't been able to do so even after 5 years of fighting.